miguelmota/ethereum-development-with-go-book/en/README.md

 The [Ethereum StackExchange](https://ethereum.stackexchange.com/) is also a great place to ask general Ethereum question and Go specific questions.

-#### About the Author

-This book was written by [Miguel Mota](https://github.com/miguelmota), a software developer from Los Angeles working in the blockchain space.
-You can find him on Twitter [@miguelmotah](https://twitter.com/miguelmotah)

 ---

 Enough with the introduction, let's get [started](../en/client)!